Rich Wackos Using Poor People For Furniture

 After Washington's shift is over another human piano bench comes and takes over.
 “They have someone bent over in position 24 hours a day just in case someone decides to get up at three in the morning and play piano,” added Washington.

-Human rights groups are outraged.
-Vitold McDemort, a spokesman for Human Rights Watch says “Using people as furniture is outrageous.
-We are looking into ways to outlaw this cruel new fashion.”
 Other groups like the Long Island Mansion Owner Society are applauding the new trend as an excellent new industry for job creation.
-Republican spokesman Enis Prezelbomb said, “This is an excellent example of how President Bush's tax cuts for the rich have created jobs and stimulated the economy.”
+Republican spokesman Enis Prezelbomb said, “This is an excellent example of how President Bush’s tax cuts for the rich have created jobs and stimulated the economy.”

 The fashion is reputed to have started with the famed interior decorator of the filthy rich Brucey Tuchoos, “I took a trip to London and when I saw those wonderful handsome guards at Buckingham Palace I said to myself, 'Oh, I would just love to sit on them!'
 Then I came up with the idea of decorating my clients' homes with stationary humans like the Buckingham Palace guards.
 I use a mixed media approach with my design.
 I use some people for furniture and others for conversation pieces and my clients love it!”